chinamike65/hugo-tuolesi/content/book3/book3en.md

-Section 3 - of other writings on the order of the path
+Section 3 - of other writings on the stages of the path

-1. Other writings on the order of the path If we understand the "The Graded Stages of the Path to Enlightenment", we will understand the sequence of the Path to Enlightenment, and we will understand how we will practice in the future.
+1. Other writings on the stages of the path If we understand the "The Graded Stages of the Path to Enlightenment", we will understand the sequence of the Path to Enlightenment, and we will understand how we will practice in the future.

 Guang Lun is our teacher and mentor.

-My guru, Dharma King Yongzin's teacher, was Rako Rinpoche.
+My guru, Dharma King Yongzeng's teacher, was Rako Rinpoche.
 After Rako Rinpoche's teacher passed away, he wrote a letter to another great siddha saying, "To my teacher who taught the scriptures.
 After passing away, I want to find another guru, which one do you think is more suitable?"

 The great siddhi replied, "Master Tsongkhapa's "The Graded Stages of the Path to Enlightenment" and "The Stages of the Path of Tantra" These two works are your best teachers.